nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `list note` - Listing all notes

-EchoBot will display all of your notes.
+echobot.main.EchoBot will display all of your notes.

 Example of usage: